 A new exhibit at SFMOMA titled Conversation Pieces: Contemporary Furniture in Dialogue explores contemporary cultural issues through furniture design.
-The exhibition, which opens on August 20th, features over 40 works of contemporary furniture from the SFMOMA collection.
+The exhibition features over 40 works of contemporary furniture from the SFMOMA collection.
 The creative and often surprising works delve into topics such as social identity, environmental sustainability, and historical narrative.

 The pieces on display are familiar in function but range from playful to jarring in appearance.
 Some of the works include a hanging light of knitted electrical wire, a rocking chair made of 3-D recycled plastic, and a chair celebrating Black identity.
 The exhibition also includes audio from interviews with six designers whose work is on view.